-The majority of the faculty reported in the beginning of their tenure track career, they did not feel confident.
-This may due to age (28 year-old facing an existing faculty team where the median age is 58 in one faculty's case.)
+The majority of the faculty reported not feeling confident in the beginning of their tenure track career.
+This may be due to age (28 year-old facing an existing faculty team where the median age is 58 in one faculty's case.)
 One faculty stated that she has a stuttering problem that became a barrier in her ability to speak up in meetings.
 However, she worked hard to overcome her stuttering challenge.
 The average service year of these female professors was 20 years.
 They reported that through careful observation, trials and errors, they overcame the language and culture barriers and became more outspoken in committee meetings.
 Twenty years later, they all feel confident, competent and believe they are credible in representing their department in university committees.
 Many of these faculty presently chair department, college and university committees.
+Recommendations for further research: